Welcome to Suffolk Wildlife Trust Photography Competition 2020 – submit your entries here.

 Photographs must be a minimum 1MB – maximum 5MB file.
-Please ensure images are uploaded as you wish them to be displayed on the website.
-Once your photograph has been approved by competition staff your photo will appear in the relevant gallery.
+Once your photograph has been approved by competition staff it will appear in the relevant gallery.
 This may take up to 2 weeks.

 Entries must not have been a ‘winner’ in any other photographic competition.